 However, chances are your changes will also improve your campaigns eCPM making you lose traffic.

-Completely changing your position in the ad server which can result in showing up on different placements, etc.
+Completely changing your position on the ad server can result in showing up on different placements, etc.

 What’s the bottom line?

 If you find a particular KPI that is doing well for you, clone the campaign and make your targeting changes.

 This will allow you to see if making the modification actually will improve your campaign or not.

 If it is successful, then you can pause your original campaign.

 However, if it fails, at least you’re still collecting data from the original.